 Because the guillotine could not be used the prisoners were hanged from the hooks in groups of eight.
 In the night of September 7-8, 1943, 186 people died in this manner.
 Six prisoners whose clemency proceedings were still pending were “mistakenly” hanged.
 When Reich Justice Minister Otto Thierack learned of this he concealed the error and ordered the mass executions to continue.
 A further 60 were hanged over the next few nights.

 Guillotines were also used in other German cities and in countries occupied by the Germans.
 The two photographs below are from Dresden.
-There is a block of condemned cells in the small courtyard of a building which is now used by a local university.
+There is a block of condemned cells in a small courtyard of a building at George-Bähr-Straße 7.
+This is now the Memorial Munchen Plarz but was used by the Nazis as a courthouse, prison and execution site.
+Until February 1945, when the building was destroyed in an air raid, over 1,300 men and women were executed by guillotine in the court’s inner yard.